dotnet/winforms/README.md

 > Note: The visual designer is not yet available and will be part of a Visual Studio 2019 update.

-Consult the [Windows Forms Roadmap](roadmap.md) to learn about project priorities, status and ship dates.
+See the [Windows Forms Roadmap](roadmap.md) to learn about project priorities, status and ship dates.

 This repo contains WinForms for .NET Core.
 It does not contain the .NET Framework variant of WinForms.